holdyounger/go-vue-gitIssueList/README.md

----
-categories:
-  - Code
-  - GO
-  - go-vue-issueList
-  - go-vue-issuelist
----
 # README

 ## About

-This is the official Wails Vue template.
+This is the official Wails Vue-TS template.

 You can configure the project by editing `wails.json`.
 More information about the project settings can be found
 here: https://wails.io/docs/reference/project-config